 As per notification 68/2019 – 72/2019 issued on 13 December 2019, the eInvoicing system takes effect from April 2020.
 To ensure a smoother transition, the eInvoicing system is made available on a voluntary basis from January 1, 2020 for businesses with aggregate turnover >500 crore and from February 1, 2020 for businesses with aggregate turnover >100 crore.
 With just a few days to go, it is essential that you and your team are accustomed to the ways of the new invoicing system.

-To help you prepare for the new e-Invoicing system, we are organizing a webinar for the same.
+To help you prepare for the new e-Invoicing system.

 Disclaimer: IRIS Business Services has taken due care and caution in compilation of data.
 Information has been obtained by IRIS from sources which it considers reliable.
 However, IRIS does not guarantee the accuracy, adequacy or completeness of any information and is not responsible for any errors or omissions or for the results obtained from the use of such information.
 IRIS especially states that it has no financial liability whatsoever to any user on account of the use of information provided.